The 2022 conference featured speakers and thought leaders presenting on electric vehicles, new technologies in manufacturing, and TP3 strategies.

 Harrison Steel Castings Company

-Carroll graduated from Wabash College with a B.A. in Economics and received his M.B.A. from Purdue’s Krannert School of Management.
+Carroll graduated from Wabash College with a BA in Economics and received his MBA from Purdue’s Mitchell E. Daniels, Jr. School of Business.
 A Senior Certified Professional with the Society of Human Resources Management, Carroll helped design and instruct Purdue University’s Human Resources Development’s capstone class.
-Carroll currently resides in Noblesville with his wife and one child.
+Carroll lives in Noblesville with his wife and one child.

 Managing Director, Dauch Center